ivanovakatya/GuessTheNumber/README.md

 # GuessTheNumber

-This is a simple game that will guess a number beltline 1 and 20
+## This is a simple game which will allow you to guess random numbers between 1 and 20

+### Good luck!
+Hope you enjoy it 🙂